$BlogRSDURL$>

 Contradictory News About Iraqi Speaker's Resignation

-Blackwater 'could lose Iraq role' Blackwater could lose its license to operate in Iraq, so the US must find other ways to protect its diplomats, a US report says.
+Blackwater could lose its license to operate in Iraq, so the US must find other ways to protect its diplomats, a US report says.

-UK troops to leave Iraq 'by July' British troops are to be withdrawn from Iraq by the end of July, Gordon Brown says on a visit to Baghdad.
+British troops are to be withdrawn from Iraq by the end of July, Gordon Brown says on a visit to Baghdad.

 Analysis: Bahrain offers Middle East peace (UPI) -- The tiny Gulf Kingdom of Bahrain has proposed the establishment of a regional organization that all countries in the Middle East and North Africa, "with no exception," are invited to join to address "pressing challenges before them."